paulg1212/Sylvie-The-Robot/blender/stable/README.md

 - [Animatronic Skull](https://github.com/misses-robot/Sylvie-The-Robot/tree/master/blender/stable/animatronic-skull)
 - [Animatronic Eye Mechanism](https://github.com/misses-robot/Sylvie-The-Robot/tree/master/blender/stable/animatronic-eyes)

 Note on versioning: Version number represents changes in individual models or a couple of models.
-A revision represents changes in across most models.
+A revision represents changes across most models.

 Features a more realistic and natural looking head.
 The base model was created using a photogrammetric 3d scan of a human head with Meshroom and a DSLR camera.
 The rest of the details were sculpted by hand in Blender.